No It alls post resonated with me that Ale got into it as the game progressed and had better returns later

 Zyon Maiu’u Laban has gone quietly under the radar till this weekend.

-At Prop he has the balance and footwork, the speed, the explosive power, the hands, the pass, the fend to be a Rockstar for the Warriors.
+At Prop he has the balance and footwork, the speed, the explosive power, the hands, the pass, the fend to be good for the Warriors.

 He plays like a back and is built like a forward.